Lead Opinion

 Under this understanding of the phrase “commercial activity,” Doe’s negligence claims without doubt come within the commercial activity exception.

-Doe's amended complaint explains that the Holy See has both "ecclesiastical" and "governmental" functions.
+Doe’s amended complaint explains that the Holy See has both “ecclesiastical” and “governmental” functions.
 In its governmental role, the Holy See undertakes certain functions that are undoubtedly sovereign.
-It maintains a volunteer military to defend the territory of Vatican City, over which it has complete control; it may enact laws with domestic effect and enter into international treaties and compacts with other nations; and it sends and receives diplomatic representatives to and from other states.[2]
-Under the analysis we set forth in Holden, had Ronan been employed to perform any of these "diplomatic, civil service, or military" functions, his employment by the Vatican would have fallen outside the FSIA's commercial activity exception.
-92 F.3d at 921.
+It maintains a volunteer military to defend the territory of Vatican City, over which it has complete control; it may enact laws with domestic effect and enter into international treaties and compacts with other nations; and it sends and receives diplomatic representatives to and from other states.

-But, on the allegations in the complaint, Ronan was not a civil service, diplomatic, or military employee the types of employees that only sovereign states can employ.
-Nor is there any evidence that Ronan was "privy to any governmental policy deliberations" or that he engaged in "legislative work" on behalf of the Holy See.
+But, on the allegations in the complaint, Ronan was not a civil service, diplomatic, or military employee-the types of employees that only sovereign states can employ.
+Nor is there any evidence that Ronan was “privy to any governmental policy deliberations” or that he engaged in “legislative work” on behalf of the Holy See.
 Id. at 922.
-Rather, the Holy See hired Ronan to perform ecclesiastical and parochial services to provide "religious and pastoral guidance, education and counseling services" to the Church's faithful.
+Rather, the Holy See hired Ronan to perform ecclesiastical and parochial services-to provide “religious and pastoral guidance, education and counseling services” to the Church’s faithful.
 Providing religious, educational, and counseling services is not a peculiarly governmental function; it is something that non-governmental employers can do.

-I recognize that the Holy See's dual role as not only a sovereign government but also the head of a worldwide church gives this case a peculiar complexion.
+I recognize that the Holy See’s dual role as not only a sovereign government but also the head of a worldwide church gives this case a peculiar complexion.
 But that sense of oddity comes about because the Holy See is a sovereign of a very unusual kind.
 Both in physical size and number of inhabitants, the land it governs is tiny.
-Its *1092 role as a traditional, sovereign government entity is correspondingly small, when compared to its role in running an extremely large international religious organization.
+Its

 The fact that the Holy See is unique among sovereigns in this respect does not, however, necessitate deviating from the rules we normally follow in construing and applying the FSIA.
 The operation of a huge international religious institution is a large task, and one of great importance to many people.
-But it is not an activity that may be undertaken only by sovereign states, which is the focus of the FSIA's commercial activity exception.
+But it is not an activity that may be undertaken only by sovereign states, which is the focus of the FSIA’s commercial activity exception.
 Indeed, in most cases it is non-governmental entities, not governments, that operate international religious institutions, the Mormon Church and the Greek Orthodox Church being two prominent examples.
-The FSIA's purpose is not to insulate religious institutions from suit; it juxtaposes commercial activities not to religious activities, but to governmental activities.
+The FSIA’s purpose is not to insulate religious institutions from suit; it juxtaposes commercial аctivities not to religious activities, but to governmental activities.
 The Holy See differs from other foreign states in the nature of the non-sovereign activities it carries out and, in all likelihood, in the ratio of its non-sovereign activities to its sovereign activities.
-But it is like other sovereigns in the respect essential here: It engages in a range of non-sovereign activities in the United States, and the FSIA's commercial activity exception lifts the shield of immunity from such non-sovereign activities.
+But it is like other sovereigns in the respect essential here: It engages in a range of non-sovereign activities in the United States, and the FSIA’s commercial activity exception lifts the shield of immunity from such non-sovereign activities.

 C. Doe’s negligence claims are “based upon” commercial activity

-Under the FSIA's commercial activity exception, it is not enough for the plaintiff to show that the defendant engaged in something that qualifies as a commercial activity under the Weltover test.
+Under the FSIA’s commercial activity exception, it is not enough for the plaintiff to show that the defendant engaged in something that qualifies as a commercial activity under the Weltover test.
 The plaintiff must also show that his cause of action is related to that commercial activity in one of three ways, depending upon the geographical location where the activity occurred.
 28 U.S.C. § 1605(a)(2).
-In Clause 1 of § 1605(a)(2), the FSIA requires that if the foreign state's commercial activity is carried on inside the United States, the plaintiff's cause of action must be "based upon" that activity itself.
-Alternatively, if the commercial activity is not carried on inside the United States, the plaintiff's cause of action must be "[based] upon" an act performed inside the United States in connection with the commercial activity elsewhere, id.
-[Clause 2], or else "[based] upon" an act performed outside the United States in connection with commercial activity elsewhere that causes a "direct effect" in the United States.
+In Clause 1 of § 1605(a)(2), the FSIA requires that if the foreign state’s commercial activity is carried on inside the United States, the plaintiffs cause of action must be “based upon” that activity itself.
+Alternatively, if the commercial activity is not carried on inside the United States, the plaintiffs cause of action must be “[based] upon” an act performed inside the United States in connection with the commercial activity elsewhere, id.
+[Clause 2], or else “[based] upon” an act performed outside the United States in connection with commercial activity elsewhere that causes a “direct effect” in the United States.
 Id.
-[Clause 3].
-Doe asserts that his claims may go forward under either Clause 1 or Clause 3 of the commercial activity exception.
+[Clause 3], Doe asserts that his claims may go forward under either Clause 1 or Clause 3 of the commercial activity exception.

-Because Ronan's activities pursuant to the employment relationship occurred inside the United States, it may be that Clause 1 of the FSIA's commercial activity provision is satisfied: Arguably, the Holy See's alleged negligent acts were "based on" an employment relationship that, at least in part, was "carried on in the United States," as well as in Rome.
+Because Ronan’s activities pursuant to the employment relationship occurred inside the United States, it may be that Clause 1 of the FSIA’s commercial activity provision is satisfied: Arguably, the Holy See’s alleged negligent acts were “based on” an employment relatiоnship that, at least in part, was “carried on in the United States,” as well as in Rome.
 28 U.S.C. § 1605(a)(2) [Clause 1].
-Whether or not Clause 1 applies, however, I think it quite clear that jurisdiction arises under § 1605(a)(2)'s Clause 3, regarding acts performed outside U.S. territory in connection with a foreign state's commercial activity that have a "direct effect" inside the United States.
+Whether or not Clause 1 applies, however, I think it quite clear that jurisdiction arises under § 1605(a)(2)’s Clause 3, regarding acts performed outside U.S. territory in connection with a foreign state’s commercial activity that have a “direct effect” inside the United States.
 Id.
 [Clause 3].

 Doe alleges that the Holy See participated in the decision to retain and reassign Ronan rather than terminating his employment, an act that we can infer was taken outside the United States in connection with Ronan’s employment, and that had a direct effect in the United States-Ronan’s ability to carry out his molestation of Doe.
 Taking his allegations as true, Doe has satisfied Clause 3 as to his negligent supervision and retention claims.

-Determining whether Doe's "failure to warn" claim is based upon the alleged employment relationship requires looking to Oregon's "failure to warn" case law, of which there is relatively little.
-In general, under Oregon law, a defendant is not liable for a negligent omission that leads to a plaintiff being harmed by a third party unless the defendant has a "special relationship" either to the third party or to the plaintiff.
+Determining whether Doe’s “failure to warn” claim is based upon the alleged employment relationship requires looking to Oregon’s “failure to warn” case law, of which there is relatively little.
+In general, under Oregon law, a defendant is not liable for a negligent omission that leads to a plaintiff being harmed by a third party unless the defendant has a “special relationship” either to the third party or to the plaintiff.
 See Restatement (Second) of Torts § 302 cmt. a.
-Such a special relationship may exist if, for example, the defendant "has brought into contact or association with the other a person whom the actor knows or should know to be peculiarly likely to commit intentional misconduct."
+Such a special relationship may exist if, for example, the defendant “has brought into contact or association with the other a person whom the actor knows or should know to be peculiarly likely to commit intentional misconduct.”
 Restatement (Second) of Torts § 302B cmt. e(D); cf. Brown v.
-Washington County, 163 Or.App.
-362, 987 P.2d 1254 (1999) (holding that defendant could be *1094 held liable for failure to warn about the dangerousness of an inmate within its custody).
+Washington County,

 D. The “essence” of Doe’s claims